mateoholman/ReactComponentLibs/readme.md

 # Choosing a React Component Library

+There are many React component libraries that have already been developed, are actively maintained, and are ready to use on your project.
+Using an existing component library will help keep your code readable and maintainable, speed-up your development and help you ship your product faster.
+This talk will guide you through some of the available options and help you choose a library that best fits your project!

 Component libraries allow you to speed up UI development.
 They often enforce development approaches and best practices.
 They minimize decision fatigue.